naelju/GameTracker/README.md

 - **Regular users**: Enter your User ID to see your games
 - **Administrators**: Enter User ID + Admin key to add/edit/delete game entries
 - **Game creation**: Choose between searching existing games or creating new entries

+To QA for full regression:
+✅ Display table without any id
+✅ Display userGames when userId is set
+✅ Add the master key and add a new userGame with existing game ✅ Add the master key and add a new userGame with new game ✅ Add the master key and edit a userGame
+Add the master key and delete a userGame

+Bugs:
+When deleting a game, the table display empty even tho the userId is still in the input